nokotamustang/OpenGL_and_Vulkan_3D/README.md

 python invert_displacement.py --input ../textures/wood_disp_depth.png --output ../textures/wood_disp_height.png
 ```

 Note that online is a minefield when it comes to displacement maps.
-Some will be in RGB, useless since the information is only stored in one 8 bit channel.
+Some will be in RGB, and useless since the needed information is copied 3 times.
 Some will provide you a 16 bit single channel image, this will probably contain depth and height, with grey midpoint being flat.
 You will need to adjust your frag accordingly.

-I'm sticking with the principles that it is depth information only, where white is equal to the flat surface. this gives a full range contained in an a 8 bit channel.
+I'm sticking with the principles that it is depth information only, where white is equal to the flat surface. this gives a full range contained in a single 8 bit channel.

 Reading: